kubernetes/community/contributors/design-proposals/sig-cli/dynamic_resource_shortcut_fecth.md

 ## Proposal

-we should fetch those information from server, but for how to prompt those information proply, there's two solutions here:
+We should eliminate those every time add new hardcoded resources in kubectl, improve development experiences, but for how to prompt those information proply, there's two solutions here:

 ### solution 1

-keep current help messages, and add an ring1Factory function use clientDiscovery fetch resources/shortcuts from server then concatenate those valid resources string and print every time when user execute command like this:
+Keep current help messages, and add an ring1Factory function use clientDiscovery fetch resources/shortcuts from server then concatenate those valid resources string and print every time when user execute command like this:
 ```
 ➜  ~ kubectl get -h
 Display one or many resources.